Jollerprutt/proxmox-node/README.md

 - [x] Synology NAS is configured, including NFS, as per [synobuild](https://github.com/ahuacate/synobuild)

 Tasks to be performed are:
-- [ ] Proxmox OS Installation
+- [ ] 1.0 Proxmox Base OS Installation
+- [ ] 2.0 Prepare your Network Hardware - Ready for Typhoon-01
+- [ ] 3.0 Easy Installation Option
+- [ ] 4.0 Basic Proxmox node configuration
-- [ ] Update Proxmox OS and enable turnkeylinux templates
+- [ ] 5.0 Create a Proxmox pfSense VM on typhoon-01
+- [ ] 6.0 Install pfSense on the new VM
+- [ ] 7.0 Setup pfSense
+- [ ] 8.0 Create a pfSense Backup
+- [ ] 9.0 Create a Cluster

 ## 1.0 Proxmox Base OS Installation
 Each Proxmox node requires two SSD hard disks.
 Basically one is for the Proxmox OS and the other disk is configured as a Proxmox ZFS shared storage disk.